dodeleye99/accelerated-cpp/4_Records/README.md

 An extension of the grading system established in Chapter 3.
 Rather than only the grade of one student calculated, the program allows multiple student records to be inputted by the user, and calculates the final grade for each one.
 It then neatly outputs in alphabetical order each student's name along with their final grade.

+The data inputted for each student are grouped together into a new data structure called Student_info, and placed into a vector representing the data of each student.

 The input grades are now restricted to integers rather than decimals, to prevent the strange behaviour illustrated and explained here:

 https://stackoverflow.com/questions/44688567/why-is-iostream-cutting-off-the-first-letter-in-certain-words